 2. Lights off.

 Staring at a screen right before bed can impair your ability to fall asleep.
-And constant stimulation and focusing on exam material can make it hard for your brain to hold onto new information.
+And constant stimulation and focusing on work can make it hard for your brain to hold onto new information.

 If you’re having trouble falling asleep, consider putting away electronics before you start washing up.
 This takes down anxiety, reduces exposure to light, and gives your brain time to process and unwind.